MoezAbid/Reverse-Vending-Machine-Raspberry-Pi/README.md

 # Reverse Vending Machine (Vegeta)

 This repository contains the scripts and code for the Reverse Vending Machine project.
-This is a Data Science project where we used a RaspberryPI 3, and a Deep Learning model to create a reverse vending machine targeted for the tunisian market, speclalizing in the classification of plastic bottles and aluminum/metal cans.
+This is a Data Science project where we used a RaspberryPI 3, and a Deep Learning model to create a reverse vending machine targeted for the tunisian market, specializing in the classification of plastic bottles and aluminum/metal cans.
 The users have the chance to receive points/vouchers for the type of object they insert into the vending machine.

 ####
 For more information on how a reverse vending machine works : https://www.youtube.com/watch?v=I2C7GjP1fGs